h2oai/residuals-vis/residuals/vis/tasks.md

 DONE ? exploding box plots
 DONE + draw boxplots for one categorical variable
-DONE + drive circle opacity for boxplot from configuration DONE + ensure that the circle opacity for all plots on the residuals vis page is the same - set from common configuration
+DONE + drive circle opacity for boxplot from configuration DONE + ensure that the circle opacity for all plots on the residuals vis page is the same - set from common configuration DONE + drive boxplot y-axis ticks with configuration

-+ draw boxplots  for all categorical variables
 + improve tooltips for independent variables
 + abstract color palettes into config from scatterplot.js and d3ExplodingBoxplot.js
-+ drive boxplot y-axis ticks with configuration
++ style y-axis label like scatterplots on residuals vis
++ improve boxplot width when there are a small number of classes --> make narrower boxes and a narrower plot overall ? hide x-axis baseline?

++ draw boxplots  for all categorical variables

 ## classification
 + identify three good classification datasets